-The name Gloxinia was given in honour of Benjamin Peter Gloxin, a French botanical writer working at the end of the eighteenth century.
-The genus name honours Wilhelm Sinning, head gardener at the University of Bonn in the mid-nineteenth century.
-He was associated with the hybridization and selection work which has given us today one of the most glorious summer and autumn flowering house plants.
+The name Gloxinia was given in honour of Benjamin Peter Gloxin, a French botanical writer working at the end of the 18th century.
+The genus name honours Wilhelm Sinning, head gardener at the University of Bonn in the mid 19th century.
+He was associated with the hybridization and selection work which has given us one of the most glorious summer and autumn flowering house plants.

 Gloxinias can be grown from seed, cuttings or tubers in late winter/early spring, but they are fastidious plants, needing precise care and attention to grow and thrive.
-The tubers will survive from year to year but they should not be kept longer than 2 or 3 years as old plants tend to lose their vigour.
+The tubers will survive from year to year but they should not be kept longer than two or three years as old plants tend to lose their vigour.

-If bought in flower, ensure that the plant has plenty of buds still to open.
-The leaves should not be torn or damaged and should be deep green - pale plants will have been underfed.
+If bought in a flower, ensure that the plant has plenty of buds that have not yet opened.
+The leaves should not be torn or damaged and should be deep green—pale plants will have been underfed.
 Check that there is no rot anywhere on the plant, and take great care when transporting, for the fleshy leaves are delicate in structure and can easily break.